What's the difference between a proofread and a copyedit?

 How much does editing cost?

-That depends on several factors.
 My rates are based on the type of editing and the amount of time/work the manuscript requires.
-A sample edit will answer those questions – send me at least five thousand words from the middle of your manuscript (the whole manuscript is better – and I guarantee confidentiality), and I’ll select about a thousand to sample.
+A sample edit will answer those questions – send me at least five thousand words from your manuscript (I prefer it not be the first chapter, which is usually the most polished), and I’ll select about a thousand to sample.
 Then I’ll send you back a detailed proposal based on what I see.

 Are all the cats on this website yours?